acsanchezr/ebee_HRI2021_SDC/README.md

-# ebee_test
+# Ebee Application (Flutter)

-A new Flutter application.
+A Flutter for Ebee, a social agent to be presented at the Student Design Competition at the Human-Robot Interaction 2021 Conference.

 ## Getting Started